On the Fate of Little Red Dots: Stability of LRDs in the Stellar-Only Interpretation

-In the another regime when $\rm t_{coll} < t_{relax} \,\, (< t_{age})$, the stellar system will not able to adjust before collisions are triggered everywhere, which are highly inelastic and efficiently converts the orbital motions that supports the cluster (against its self-gravity) into heat (that subsequently can be radiated away), leading to a possible collapse of the system as a whole on to a MBH.
-Under this regime, no stellar system should survive in the long term and for that reason, we will subsequently call it `Forbidden Stellar Zone', particularly to the region of cluster parameters (i.e. mass and radius), where no stellar system is expected to survive.
-Unfortunately, simulations in this regime are extremely expensive numerically, so restrictive that no direct N-body simulations has been performed yet for systems under this regime, but simulations M.C.
+In another regime when $\rm t_{coll} < t_{relax}$ , the stellar system will not able to adjust before collisions are triggered everywhere, which are highly inelastic and efficiently convert the orbital motions that support the cluster (against its self-gravity) into heat (that subsequently can be radiated away), leading to a possible collapse of the system as a whole on to a MBH.
+In this regime, no stellar system should survive in the long term and for that reason, we will subsequently call it `Forbidden Stellar Zone', particularly to the region of cluster parameters (i.e. mass and radius), where no stellar system is expected to survive.
+Unfortunately, simulations under these conditions are extremely expensive numerically, so restrictive that no direct N-body simulations has been performed yet for systems in this regime, but simulations M.C.
 Vergara et al (2023, 2024, 2025a,b) are suggestive since even in the $\rm t_{relax} < t_{coll}$ regime, an exponential increase is found that reaches BH efficiencies upto 50\% of the final (MBH + stellar) system.

 One of the advantages of the simple picture outlined in Escala (2021), is that it is possible to evaluate the previously mentioned regimes for observed systems with measured and radius R and masses M, since the relevant timescales can be expressed in just those two quantities, under few assumptions such as being virialized systems (i.e. with a velocity dispersion $ \sigma = \sqrt{GM/R}\,$).
 The collision timescale for virialized systems can be expressed as $t_{coll} = \sqrt{\frac{R}{GM(n\Sigma_0)^2}\,}$, where $R$ and $M$ are the radius and the mass of the system, $G$ is the gravitational constant, $\Sigma_0$ is the effective cross-section and $n$ is the number density of stars (= $\eta M/M_*R^3 $, with $\eta = 3/4\pi $ for a uniform spherical system).
 The effective cross section $\Sigma_0$, counting the gravitational focusing is $\Sigma_0 = 16 \sqrt{\pi} R_*^2(1+ \Theta)$, where $\Theta=9.54 (\frac{M_* R_\odot}{M_\odot R_*})(\rm\frac{100\, kms^{-1}}{\sigma})^2$ is the Safronov number, with $M_*$ and $R_*$ being the typical masses and radius of the stars, respectively, and $\sigma$ is the (rms) stellar velocity dispersion, which again can be expressed in terms of M and R as $ \sigma = \sqrt{GM/R}$ using the virial theorem.
 Therefore, $t_{coll} $ can be expressed only in terms of M and R for a system composed of stars with typical masses $M_*$ and radius $R_*$.
 Same case for the relaxation time $t_{relax}= \frac{0.1N}{\ln{N}} t_{cross}$, where $N$ is the total number of stars, which is simply $N = M/M_*$ if the system is composed of equal-mass stars, and $t_{cross}=\sqrt{R^{3}/GM}$ is the crossing time for a virialized system, thus $t_{relax}$ can also be expressed only in terms of M and R, for a system composed of stars with typical masses $M_*$.